What is lactose intolerance?

 Vitamin D plays an important role in calcium absorption and bone health.
 Food sources of vitamin D include egg yolks, fish oil, saltwater fish, liver, fortified margarine, and breakfast cereals.
 Many people may need vitamin D supplements to achieve the recommended intake of 600 IU (international units) each day.
 Men and women over age 70 should increase their uptake to 800 IU daily.

 Healthy lifestyle.
 Smoking is bad for bones as well as the heart and lungs.
 Women who smoke tend to go through menopause earlier, which triggers earlier bone loss.
-In addition, smokers may absorb less calcium from their diets.
+In addition, people who smoke may absorb less calcium from their diets.
 Alcohol also can have a negative effect on bone health.
 Those who drink heavily are more prone to bone loss and fracture because of both poor nutrition and increased risk of falling.

 Bone density testing.
 A bone mineral density (BMD) test measures bone density in various parts of the body.
-This safe and painless test can detect osteoporosis before a bone fracture occurs and can predict one’s chances of fracturing in the future.
+This safe and painless test can detect osteoporosis before a bone fracture occurs and can predict a person’s chances of fracturing in the future.
 People with lactose intolerance should talk to their doctors about whether they might be candidates for a BMD test, which can help determine whether increased attention to bone health is warranted.

 For more information on osteoporosis, contact: